Donkey Ride in Santorini

 I looked around and realized I didn’t see any other donkeys right as Angry Greek Donkey Man grunted and gestured at us to follow him.
 He began walking with purpose up the hill and the three of us scampered after him.
 I noted that everyone else we passed at this point was on a donkey.

-“I have no idea,” he laughed as we dodged a few donkeys coming down the path.
-I giggled, too.
-This was before I began wondering if I was ever going to make it onto a donkey.
+“I have no idea,” he replied with a laugh as we dodged a few donkeys coming down the path.
+I also laughed, figuring it would all work itself out.
+This was before I began wondering if I was ever going to make it onto a donkey and began to seriously doubt the validity of all this donkey riding business.

-“This makes no sense,” I said and laughed again.
-The wife next to us agreed.
-Although she didn’t look quite as happy.
+“This makes no sense,” I said as we walk around another turn.
+The wife next to us agreed, looking quite unhappy.
 Probably because her husband was already to the top of the caldera and enjoying a gyro without her.

 “Excuse me,” she asked Angry Greek Donkey Man when we caught up with him.
 “Are donkeys coming soon?
 I’d like to catch up with my husband.”